DanielGilbert/dgMicMute/README.md

 Binaries
 --------

-If you came here by accident, and don't want the source, but rather precompiled binaries, head over to [the Download Page](http://tools.danielgilbert.de/windows/dgmicmute)
+If you came here by accident, and don't want the source, but rather precompiled binaries, head over to [the Releases](https://github.com/DanielGilbert/dgMicMute/releases).
+You might want to pick the topmost release.

 Thanks
 ------